elena19m/cloud-courses/website/docs/common/dns/_dns_zone_transfer.md

-We now want to configure the `lab1.scgc.ro` on the slave DNS server (replace with your last name instead of scgc).
+We now want to configure the `lab1.scgc.ro` on the helper server that will work as a slave DNS server (replace with your last name instead of scgc).
-This domain will be transfered from the master to the slave (DNS zone transfer).
+This domain will be transfered from the master (dns VM) to the slave (helper VM) (DNS zone transfer).
 In order to correctly configure a zone transfer, we must follow these steps:
   - We setup a new DNS domain on the master VM for `lab1.scgc.ro`.
-  - We install a DNS server on the slave VM.
+  - We install a DNS server on the helper VM.
-  - We transfer the `lab1.scgc.ro` domain from the master VM to the slave VM.
+  - We transfer the `lab1.scgc.ro` domain from the dns VM to the helper VM.

 ### Setup master DNS server

-Configure a new DNS zone on the master VM similarly to the previous one, which will answer for queries about `lab1.scgc.ro`.
+Configure a new DNS zone on the dns VM similarly to the previous one, which will answer for queries about `lab1.scgc.ro`.
 Your DNS zone must have at least an A record and a NS record for this exercise.

 ### Zone transfer

-The slave VM has a Centos 7 operating system, which has some differences in the setup of the DNS server.
+The helper VM has a Centos 7 operating system, which has some differences in the setup of the DNS server.

 To install **BIND** use the following command:
 ```